-As in the area circled in red in the image above, the line vertical to the stitch line is the direction line.
+As in the area shown in red in the image above, the line vertical to the stitch line is the direction line.

-When stitching together lines, check if the directions are the same.
+When stitching lines together, please check that the directions are the same.

-If the directions do not match, the directions will cross so take care.
+If the directions do not match, the directions will become crossed, so please be careful.

 Please refer to the image below, and perform the same stitch settings.

-That will be all for stitching the body parts.
+That’s all for stitching the body clothing parts.

-You may have realized when following step ②, ③, and ④, but the T-shirt file that we imported from the library has a [Clone settings] applied, so when you edit symmetrical lines, the settings will get auto applied to the other.
+You may have realized when following step ②, ③, and ④, the T-shirt file that we imported from the library had [Clone settings] applied, so when you edit symmetrical lines, the settings will be auto applied to the other.

-I will not go on to the depths of [Clone settings], so please just take note that symmetrical line settings will get auto copied.
+I will not go into more details about [Clone settings], so please just take note that symmetrical line settings will be auto applied.